anchore/enterprise-client-go/pkg/enterprise/docs/ArtifactLifecyclePolicyConditions.md

 HasVersion returns a boolean if a field has been set.

-### GetDaysSinceLastSeenInRuntime
+### GetEvenIfExistsInRuntimeInventory

-`func (o *ArtifactLifecyclePolicyConditions) GetDaysSinceLastSeenInRuntime() int32`
+`func (o *ArtifactLifecyclePolicyConditions) GetEvenIfExistsInRuntimeInventory() bool`

-GetDaysSinceLastSeenInRuntime returns the DaysSinceLastSeenInRuntime field if non-nil, zero value otherwise.
+GetEvenIfExistsInRuntimeInventory returns the EvenIfExistsInRuntimeInventory field if non-nil, zero value otherwise.

-### GetDaysSinceLastSeenInRuntimeOk
+### GetEvenIfExistsInRuntimeInventoryOk

-`func (o *ArtifactLifecyclePolicyConditions) GetDaysSinceLastSeenInRuntimeOk() (*int32, bool)`
+`func (o *ArtifactLifecyclePolicyConditions) GetEvenIfExistsInRuntimeInventoryOk() (*bool, bool)`

-GetDaysSinceLastSeenInRuntimeOk returns a tuple with the DaysSinceLastSeenInRuntime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetEvenIfExistsInRuntimeInventoryOk returns a tuple with the EvenIfExistsInRuntimeInventory field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDaysSinceLastSeenInRuntime
+### SetEvenIfExistsInRuntimeInventory

-`func (o *ArtifactLifecyclePolicyConditions) SetDaysSinceLastSeenInRuntime(v int32)`
+`func (o *ArtifactLifecyclePolicyConditions) SetEvenIfExistsInRuntimeInventory(v bool)`

-SetDaysSinceLastSeenInRuntime sets DaysSinceLastSeenInRuntime field to given value.
+SetEvenIfExistsInRuntimeInventory sets EvenIfExistsInRuntimeInventory field to given value.

 ### GetDaysSinceAnalyzed